Looking for the Closest Beach to Charlotte NC?

-Today we are discussing where is the closest beach to Charlotte NC.
+Today, we are discussing where is the closest beach to Charlotte NC is.
 North Carolina has some of the best beaches on the Atlantic Ocean.
+We have visited most of them and honestly cannot pick a favorite, we have so many good beaches in North Carolina.

 If you are here for just the ocean beaches, click here to jump to that section.